nagaspammer1200/SnakeGamePython/README.md

   3. Add Help Menu
 <br/><br/>

-Contributing <br/>
+Contributing <br/><br/>
 Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.
+If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.<br/><br/><br/>

+If you like my Work, make sure to follow and reach out to me on my Social Media Platforms!

 Distributed under the MIT License.
 See LICENSE for more information.